 - Deliberation by panel members

 - Written opinion and ruling will be issued within 15 days, unless extended by the appeal panel chair, with written notice of the extension given to all parties

-If you have questions about the process, or if you would like to request that an appeal panel be convened, please contact Jesse S. Watson, Associate Dean for Graduate Academic Affairs.
+If you have questions about the process, or if you would like to request that an appeal panel be convened, please contact the Vice Provost for Graduate Programs.